Search for anything...

 • Intelligent Charge Monitoring: The smart digital display on this laptop power bank provides real-time insights on output/input power and estimates the recharge time, keeping users informed and their devices ready.

-• Rapid Two-Way Charging: Experience swift power delivery with 140W charge capability using Power Delivery 3.1 technology, designed for quick energy boosts to laptops and phones with this laptop power bank while on the move.
+• Rapid Two-Way Charging: Experience fast power delivery with 140W charging capability using Power Delivery 3.1 technology.
+Designed to quickly recharge laptops and phones while on the go.
+(Note: Use a 5A cable and a 140W charger.)

-• Convenient and Airplane-Safe: Get through TSA and board your flight on time with this power bank that meets boarding standards.
-With dimensions of only 6.1 2.1 1.9" and a weight of about 22 oz, it's roughly the size of 12 oz. sodacan.
+• Convenient and Airplane-Safe: Pass through TSA and board your flight on time with this power bank that meets airline carry-on requirements.
+Measuring only 6.1 2.1 1.9" and weighing about 22 oz, it's ideal for travel and everyday use.

 • What You Get: Anker 737 Power Bank (PowerCore 24K), welcome guide, 140W USB-C to USB-C cable, travel pouch, 24-month stress-free warranty, and friendly customer service.

-Connector Type: USB Type C, USB Type A
+Connector Type: USB Type A, USB Type C

 Brand: Anker